guettli/Microsoft-365-vs-Google-Workspace/README.md

 I solved it by using an incognito tab in chrome.
 This worked out of the box.
 But that's just a work-around for the strange bugs of Microsoft.

+After deleting all cookies from microsoft it worked.
+Steps for chrome: https://support.google.com/chrome/answer/95647

 # Where Microsoft is better

 Microsoft is better at reading/writing their docx format.
 But I don't need this feature.